Mambouna/pgturbo/doc/builtins.rst

 The ``images`` and ``sounds`` objects can be used to load images and sounds from files stored in the ``images`` and ``sounds`` subdirectories respectively.
-Pygame Zero will handle loading of these resources on demand and will cache them to avoid reloading them.
+Pygame Turbo will handle loading of these resources on demand and will cache them to avoid reloading them.

 You generally need to ensure that your images are named with lowercase letters,